artefactual/atom-docs/user-manual/add-edit-content/functions.rst

 AtoM can also create a linked relationship between a :term:`function` and an :term:`archival description`.
-An archival description is a body of information about an archival record, or an aggregate of records, which provides contextual information about the archival materials and are gnerally arranged into hierarchical levels (such as fonds, series, files, and items, and variations of these in accordance with national and international standards).
+An archival description is a body of information about an archival record, or an aggregate of records, which provides contextual information about the archival materials and are generally arranged into hierarchical levels (such as fonds, series, files, and items, and variations of these in accordance with national and international standards).
 For more information on working with archival descriptions in AtoM,